A Nonlinear Endpoint of Charged Horizon Instabilities: Results

+In general, fitting for $p$ is quite difficult, as it is highly ``degenerate" with $Q_*$ given the modest range in $\ln(Q_*-Q_0)$ we have been able to explore: a small variation in $Q_*$ can lead to a seemingly different power-law $p$.
+To break this apparent degeneracy, we will ultimately need to evolve simulations out to several more orders of magnitude in $V$, which is beyond the scope of our current numerical tools.

-with the inverse power of ${1/2}$ fit ``by eye.''
-This scaling (black dashed line in Figure~\ref{fig:Vtrapfig}) agrees well with the simulation results (blue stars in Figure~\ref{fig:Vtrapfig}) in an intermediate range $1\lesssim Q_0\lesssim Q_*$.
-When $Q_0$ is too close to $Q_*$, the reliableness of the power-law fit breaks down since the relative uncertainty in $Q_0-Q_*$ becomes large.
+For now, we simply note that $p=1/2$ both reproduces the data cleanly and coheres well with our theoretical intuition.
+This fiducial $1/2$ scaling is shown as the black dashed line in Figure~\ref{fig:Vtrapfig}, matching onto the simulation results (blue stars) in an intermediate range $1\lesssim Q_0\lesssim Q_*$.
+When $Q_0$ is too close to $Q_*$, the reliableness of the power-law fit breaks down since the relative uncertainty in $Q_*-Q_0$ becomes large.
 Furthermore, when $Q_0$ is close to $1$ and $V_{\rm trap}$ enters the regime of the transient (recall that the pulse fired at the black hole has a width of $20$), the scatter around the power-law fit begins to grow as well.

-This critical exponent of $1/2$ was originally conjectured for the neutral scalar field by MRT \cite{murata_what_2013}, and in fact can be derived analytically from the conformal symmetry of the near-horizon extremal geometry \cite{Gralla_Zimmerman,Yang_Renorm}.
-The same scaling was also seen in numerical simulations of extremal critical collapse in the Einstein-Maxwell-Vlasov system \cite{east2025gravitational} (and likely is also present in a rigorous construction of this scenario presented in~\cite{kehle2024extremal}).
+A closely related $1/2$ scaling already appears for the neutral field in MRT \cite{murata_what_2013}, though they do not explicitly relate it to the quantity $V_{\rm trap}$.
+The same scaling was also seen in numerical simulations of extremal critical collapse in the Einstein-Maxwell-Vlasov system \cite{east2025gravitational}.
+And though perhaps unrelated, a similar $1/2$ conformal weight emerges from the near-horizon symmetry of near-extremal Kerr \cite{Gralla_Zimmerman}.
+Critical exponents of this nature have also been seen in a renormalization-group analysis of extremal solutions \cite{Yang_Renorm}.

+The agreement between the simulation results and the $p=1/2$ scaling in Figure~\ref{fig:Vtrapfig} is thus well-founded.
+For completeness, however, we explore in Appendix~\ref{app:critfit} the possibility that $p$ deviates from $1/2$.
+There, we perform a more robust fit to the data, finding that $p\in[0.44,0.80]$ (with uncertainties capturing the potential transient effects in the simulation results).
+This is consistent with $1/2$ but affords the possibility that $V_{\rm trap}$ may scale more steeply in the near-threshold regime.
+Future work pushing to larger values of $V$ will be needed to constrain the exact value of $p$ to a higher degree of precision.